Maria Elena Boschi: Banca Etruria scandal

 On 18 December 2015, the Chamber of Deputies rejected (with 129 yes and 373 no) a no-confidence motion promoted by the Five Star Movement as a result of the decree "save the banks" issued in November 2015.
 Among the banks affected by the decision therefore included Banca Etruria, of which Pierluigi Boschi, the father of Maria Elena, was the vice president at the time of receivership in February 2015, while her brother was responsible of cost management, until March 2015.

 Petroleum scandal in Basilicata

 On 31 March 2016 Federica Guidi, Minister of Economic Development resigned amid allegations that she had sought to shape last year's budget law to favour an oil project from which her partner, Gianluca Gemelli, who was inquired, stood to benefit financially.
 By telephone wiretap investigation file it shows that Boschi was mentioned many times by Federica Guidi.
-On same day the parliamentary opposition have announced a new no-confidence motion against Maria Elena Boschi.
+On the same day, parliamentary opposition have announced a new no-confidence motion against Maria Elena Boschi.
 The motion was rejected on the basis that Boschi didn't know Minister Guidi was doing a favour to her partner and there was no penal relevance.